Slavonia and Danube wine region vineyards along the river.

 Historic Benchmark

-The historic benchmark producer of Kutjevo, setting the standard for traditional Graševina production in Croatia's most prestigious subregion.
+The historic benchmark producer of Kutjevo, setting the standard for traditional Graševina in Croatia's most prestigious subregion.

 Iločki Podrumi